 1. Be Early.
 Not on Time.
 Early

 The more time you give yourself to arrive where you need to be, the less stressed you will be.
-This leads to clearer thinking, time to finish a few last minute things you didn’t plan for, or that stupid red light that gets you every time!
+It’s one of the easiest ways to make yourself a more organized person.
+Giving yourself more time leads to clearer thinking, time to finish a few last minute things you didn’t plan for, or that stupid red light that gets you every time!
 Set your alarm for 10-15 minutes earlier than you need to.
 Give yourself some wiggle room.

 2. Write That Crap Down!